wormhole-foundation/xdapp-book/projects/messenger-v2/README.md

 ## Wormhole Messenger Sample Project
-Simple messeger project that sends a "hellom, world!" message between EVM, Solana and Aptos chains using Wormhole.
+Simple messenger project that sends a "hello, world!" message between EVM, Solana and Aptos chains using Wormhole.

 ### Dependencies
 This project uses Foundry to compile and deploy EVM contracts.
 You can find install instructions at [https://getfoundry.sh](https://getfoundry.sh)